 Ball

-In cricket, the word ball has two meanings.
-This is the ball that is used in the game.
-The bowler guides it, and the batsman tries to hit it.
-The round-shaped ball is covered with leather and has several seams, thanks to which it can take unpredictable movements.
+The word ball in cricket has two meanings.
+First, it refers to the actual object used in play.
+The bowler delivers it, and the batsman attempts to strike it.
+This round ball is covered with leather and stitched with several seams, allowing it to move unpredictably in the air.

 The player must have a certain skill and know how the ball behaves in flight to show good results.
 This is influenced by both the movement of the hands during the swing and the accentuated work in the final part of the throw.
 It is important to note that cricket balls are heavier than baseball balls.
 There are three types of the ball in cricket: